 - The judgments from all evaluators should provide a balanced analysis. - The educational unit administrator is expected to explain the reasoning behind divergent opinions among the unit faculty.
-Similarly, it is incumbent upon the dean to explain (1) the college advisory committee's response to negative or mixed evaluations expressed in letters from unit faculty and (2) a negative response from a college advisory committee to a positive evaluation emerging from the unit. - Unit faculty, college and Provost advisory committees and faculty administrators must strive for unerring fidelity to the policies and processes on promotion and tenure evaluation as articulated in Governing Regulations, Administrative Regulations and established unit/college procedures.

-- The contents of the tenure dossier must contain the proper information as specified in the University regulations and those contents must be retained after the decision as described by the regulations. - An institution will likely create a more positive environment for faculty retention by providing tenure-track faculty with clear explanations of the requirements for tenure and clear advice about their progress.
+Similarly, it is incumbent upon the dean to explain (1) the college advisory committee's response to negative or mixed evaluations expressed in letters from unit faculty and (2) a negative response from a college advisory committee to a positive evaluation emerging from the unit. - Unit faculty, college and Provost advisory committees, and faculty administrators must strive for unerring fidelity to the policies and processes on promotion and tenure evaluation as articulated in Governing Regulations, Administrative Regulations, and established unit/college procedures. - The contents of the tenure dossier must contain the proper information as specified in the University regulations and those contents must be retained after the decision as described by the regulations. - An institution will likely create a more positive environment for faculty retention by providing tenure-track faculty with clear explanations of the requirements for tenure and clear advice about their progress. - Letters solicited by the educational unit administrator in addition to those for which consultation and written judgments are required by Regulation should only be included with the documented concurrence of the candidate and should be placed under a separate tab in the dossier.
+Examples include letters from collaborators from other UK educational units or from entities external to the University, emeritus faculty members, faculty with a secondary appointment in the candidate's home department, etc.

 Pursuant to Kentucky Revised Statutes KRS 61.878(3), the written judgments of persons consulted in connection with appointments, promotions, and tenure decisions are handled in a confidential manner.
 However, under the Kentucky Open Records Law, a faculty employee undergoing a personnel action (e.g., tenure, promotion, reappointment, etc.) is entitled to inspect at any time the entire contents of a dossier that was compiled for the purpose of conducting an evaluation of the faculty person's performance, including all letters of evaluation submitted by faculty reviewers.
 Against this backdrop of access granted by law to the candidate under review, all persons who are asked to participate in the review of an individual must be diligent in maintaining confidentiality with respect to the materials and conversations related to that review.
 After the decisional process on a tenure and/or promotion case is complete, all letters of evaluation must be placed in the candidate's Standard Personnel File.
-A faculty employee must have unimpeded access to his or her Standard Personnel File.
+A faculty employee must have unimpeded access to their Standard Personnel File.

-2017-2018 Calendar of Process
+2019-2020 Calendar of Process